blkzen/jukebox/README.md

 # Jukebox
-Creating music with OpenAI's Jukebox
+Creating music with OpenAI's Jukebox model

 ## GOALS
 1. Create new, original music based on music fed to the machine